-Pedophiles Hunt Kids in Popular Gaming Chat Rooms
+Pedophiles Hunt Kids in Popular Gaming Apps: Roblox, Minecraft, & Fortnite

-Police who specialize in internet crimes against children are warning parents about the dangers of gaming chat rooms.
-Pedophiles know children can easily be lured into a chat room, where they can begin the grooming process.
+Police who specialize in internet crimes against children are warning parents about the dangers of online gaming platforms.
+Predators can communicate with kids using the chat features within online games.

-“Parents need to know that online predators are sophisticated–it’s like a job to them and they work at it” warned a Seattle police detective in a recent meeting to educate parents.
+“Parents need to know that online predators are sophisticated–it’s like a job to them and they work at it,” warned a Seattle police detective in a meeting to educate parents.

-The ability to chat with other players exists in all online games: Roblox, Minecraft, Xbox, Playstation and many more.
-Chat rooms are game features that allow players to hold private conversations.
+The ability to chat with other players exists in all online games: Roblox, Minecraft, Fortnite, Call of Duty, Among Us, and many more.
 (Any parent can guess why this could be a risky situation for kids.)

 Roblox game gone bad

 Kaitlin Clarke of Wilmington, N.C., shared that her 8-year-old daughter was targeted by a predator on Roblox.
 He asked for her daughter's phone number over the chat feature.
 Once her daughter shared her phone number, the grooming continued over text messages.

 “He kept asking her for hot videos and I mean, she would send just like an innocent picture of herself or like an innocent video.
 But you could tell, like he kept saying that wasn’t what he was looking for.”